-- 4. Utility Lines.
-All utility lines shall be constructed in accordance with the following: - a.
-The construction area for linear utility line projects shall be limited to a width of 75 feet, unless this limit is waived in writing by the Corps. - b.
-For utility line projects, directional drilling, clear span or other techniques that do not contact the waterbody shall be used if the waterbody contains perennial flow. - c.
-If the project involves the use of directional drilling below waters, notification shall include a contingency plan.
-The plan will include actions that will be taken to stabilize the work area and avoidance/contingency measures in the event of a potential "frac-out." - d.
+4. Utility Lines.
+All utility lines shall be constructed in accordance with the following:

+a.
+The construction area for linear utility line projects shall be limited to a width of 75 feet, unless this limit is waived in writing by the Corps.

+b.
+For utility line projects, directional drilling, clear span or other techniques that do not contact the waterbody shall be used if the waterbody contains perennial flow.

+c.
 Material resulting from trench excavation may be temporarily sidecast (up to 60 days) into waters of the U.S., provided that the material is not placed in such a manner that is dispersed by currents or other forces.
-The Corps may extend the period of temporary side casting for no more than a total of 180 days, where appropriate. - e.
+The Corps may extend the period of temporary side casting for no more than a total of 180 days, where appropriate.

+d.
 Utility lines must not adversely alter existing hydrology, including draining of wetlands.
-In wetland areas, utility line trenches shall be lined with clay, or other impermeable materials or structures (such as cut-off walls) to ensure that the trench through which the utility line is installed does not drain waters of the U.S. In addition, to prevent a french drain effect, gravel cannot be used as backfill material in the top 10 feet of the trench. - f.
-In wetland areas, the top 6"-12" of the trench shall be backfilled with topsoil excavated from the trench in the same stratification in which it was removed. - g.
-Excess material shall be removed to upland areas immediately upon completion of utility line construction in any segment of the project containing waters of the U.S. In no case shall the excess material be left in place until the entire utility line is completed. - h.
+In wetland areas, utility line trenches shall be lined with clay, or other impermeable materials or structures (such as cut-off walls) to ensure that the trench through which the utility line is installed does not drain waters of the U.S. In addition, to prevent a french drain effect, gravel cannot be used as backfill material in the top 10 feet of the trench.

+e.
+In wetland areas, the top 6"-12" of the trench shall be backfilled with topsoil excavated from the trench in the same stratification in which it was removed.

+f.
+Excess material shall be removed to upland areas immediately upon completion of utility line construction in any segment of the project containing waters of the U.S. In no case shall the excess material be left in place until the entire utility line is completed.

+g.
 The construction area, including unprotected slopes and streambanks, shall be stabilized (e.g., blanketed and seeded) immediately upon completion of the utility line construction in any segment of the project.
-In no case shall soil stabilization be delayed until the entire utility line is completed. - i.
+In no case shall soil stabilization be delayed until the entire utility line is completed.

+h.
 Temporarily disturbed construction areas must be restored to pre-construction conditions, including grading to original contours and revegetating (with native vegetation or other appropriate vegetation approved by the Corps) immediately upon completion of the project.
 A restoration plan, which includes a 1-foot contour topographic map, shall be submitted with notification (Activity categories 1, 2, 3, 5 and 6).

-LIMITATIONS AND RESTRICTIONS:

-- 1. The Corps has authority to determine if an activity complies with the terms and conditions of the RGP. - 2.
-This RGP does not obviate the need to obtain other Federal, state, or local permits, approvals, or authorizations required by law. - 3.
-This RGP does not grant any property rights or exclusive privileges. - 4.
-This RGP does not authorize any injury to the property or rights of others. - 5.
-This RGP does not authorize interference with any existing or proposed Federal project.